Warframe Tennocon 2020: Heart of Deimos expansion reveal, schedule, and everything we know so far

 In previous years, Digital Extremes has kept its upcoming expansions a big secret, but this year it teased in advance that the upcoming expansion will be called Heart of Deimos and focuses on the Infested, one of Warframe's oldest (and grossest) factions.

 At this point, little is known about Heart of Deimos or what the expansion actually is, but there are some clues.
 Since Warframe is set in a far-future version of our own solar system, it seems plausible that Heart of Deimos refers to the second moon that orbits Mars.
-Mars is one of Warframe's earlier planets that players explore, but neither of its moons have been mentioned directly in the game before.
+Mars is one of Warframe's earlier planets that players explore, but Deimos hasn't been mentioned directly in the game before.

 In fact, the only use of the word Deimos that I could find relates to a special skin called the Deimos Claw Skin, which is only available as part of the Nidus Phryke collection from the in-game market.
 Given that Nidus is a warframe with extremely close thematic ties to the Infection, which Digital Extremes says is the main focus on this expansion, that makes sense.
 It's possible that Mars' second moon might be a location that players travel to or something similar.
 But given how batshit crazy Warframe's lore can be I wouldn't be surprised if the Heart of Deimos was something else entirely.